If you are planning your Rocky Mountain National Park itinerary, this is a great place to start.

 You can visit Rocky Mountain National Park (RMNP) all year, but sections of the park close once the snow begins to fall.
 In order to see and do everything we list in this itinerary, plan on visiting the park when everything is open.

 With that being said, you should know that crowds are the largest during the summer months, especially July and August.
 They can linger into September, when fall colors continue to attract visitors and hikers.
-In 2021, RMNP was the fifth most visited park in the USA, receiving 4.4 million visitors.
+In 2022, RMNP was the fourth most visited park in the USA, receiving 4.3 million visitors.